Pros and Cons of Dental Crowns: Are Dental Crowns Necessary?

 • Mild discomfort

-• Expensive
+• Costly

 Dental crowns tend to be more expensive compared to other tooth restorations which may put some patients off.
 As dental crowns serve to reinforce the tooth and protect it from damaging forces, we encourage patients to see this as long term investment for their teeth.
 A one-time procedure done well is better than multiple repeated treatments or even running the risk of losing the entire tooth if it breaks due to lack of protection.
-Extractions and teeth replacement treatment such as dental implants or dental bridges are more costly.
+Teeth removal and teeth replacement treatment such as dental implants or dental bridges are more costly.

 Conclusion

-Metal allergies should be considered when selecting the crown type, as some individuals may be sensitive to certain materials, ceramic crowns are generally compatible with biological tissues.
+Permanent crowns come in various materials, including metal, ceramic and porcelain-fused-to-metal, each offering different benefits and aesthetics.
+Metal allergies should be considered when selecting the crown type, as some individuals may be sensitive to certain materials.
+Ceramic crowns are generally compatible with biological tissues.

 Overall, dental crowns offer a reliable and long-lasting solution for restoring damaged teeth and preserving oral health.
-It’s up to you to weigh the pros and cons of dental crowns, but we recommend discussing your options with your dentist to ensure you get the best possible treatment.
+It’s up to you to weigh the pros and cons of dental crowns but we recommend discussing your options with your dentist to ensure you get the best possible treatment.
 If you need any advice, our dentists are happy to help.

 Find out more about Dental Crown with Dental Designs today!